alexhustler/webmaster-rails/README.md

 ## Mongo Backup

-Backup database and upload it to S3 from Cloud66.
-Restore tool is included as well.
+Backup database and upload it to S3 from Cloud66, restore tool is included as well.

 Do backup: